thingsboard/thingsboard.github.io/docs/user-guide/tenant-profiles.md

 **JavaScript executions** means any execution of the custom function defined by tenant administrators.
 For example, processing of the "Script" filter or transformation node, invocation of the data converter, etc.

-**Data points storage days** is calculated by multiplying number of data points
+**Data points storage days** is calculated for all time-series data points that are stored to the database.
+Platform multiplies number of data points with the number of days extracted from the TTL parameter.
+For example, if you store 3 data points for 30 days, this is 90 storage data point days.
+System administrator is able to configure default TTL using "**Default Storage TTL Days**" parameter.
+Tenant administrator is able to overwrite default TTL using "**Save Timeseries**" rule node configuration or using "TTL" parameter in the post telemetry request.

+**Emails sent**

+TODO

+**SMS sent**

+TODO

+### Api Usage dashboard

 ## Rate Limits